-Dine at the Palm Court Grill for breakfast, lunch or dinner or have dinner in the upscale Peacock Room Lounge.
-The Davenport Salon & Spa offers a variety of services, treatments and amenities but you will need to make reservations!
+Dine at the Palm Court Grill for breakfast, lunch, or dinner.
+Better yet have dinner in the upscale Peacock Room Lounge.
+The Davenport Salon & Spa offers a variety of services, treatments, and amenities but you will need to make reservations!

 Spokane’s Downtown Skywalks

 In February of 1963, Spokane’s first skywalk was built over First Avenue between Howard and Stevens.
 The rest of the 16-bridge system rapidly developed over the following decades.
 The idea was that as the downtown began to lose its vitality, an enclosed skywalk system would not only mimic the suburban mall shopping experience, but also separate cars and pedestrians.